Gambit (Marvel Comics): Early life

 Remy's bio-kinetic charging abilities manifested early in his teens, although he kept his powers secret from his family and friends, practicing his powers away from prying eyes.
 When he was 15, he accompanied his cousin Étienne Marceaux on his "Tithing", the ritual initiation test of the Thieves' Guild.
 However, it went awry as they were assigned to steal from the powerful immortal mutant Candra, who quickly captured them.
 Candra recognized Remy from an encounter that had taken place in her past but in his future (due to a time travel mission to the 19th Century that Remy would take as an adult) and sold them to the deformed mutant gangster and child slave trader known as the Pig, who planned to sell them and others their age to Hydra as boy soldiers.
 Remy used his powers to escape their holding pen, but the physically enhanced Pig quickly caught up to them.
 Remy discovered his signature attack when he picked up a playing card that Étienne had dropped, charged it, and threw it in the Pig's face, taking out his eye.
 Finally escaping his clifftop headquarters by diving into the sea, Remy was ultimately rescued by the Guild; Étienne drowned.

-Later during his teen years, Remy was first hired by Mister Sinister, then in the disguise of Dr. Nathaniel Essex.
+During his teen years, Remy was first hired by Mister Sinister, then in the disguise of Dr. Nathaniel Essex.
 Essex wanted his stolen diaries back from the Weapon X program.
 Remy and the Thieves' Guild accepted the mission and sent out Remy to retrieve said diaries.
 Standing in the cold, scouting the Weapon X facility, Remy could not bear the cold and swore he would steal a long, stylish jacket in New Orleans after the mission, which he did.
 Upon entering the facility, Remy witnessed Wolverine escaping from his adamantium procedure and found the diaries.
 However, deeming them to be too dangerous for Essex to have, as Remy did not fully trust him, Remy burned the diaries.
 He headed back home, only to find a disappointed Thieves' Guild and Essex.

 In an attempt to reconcile the Thieves' and Assassins' Guilds, Remy married Bella Donna Boudreaux, granddaughter of the head Assassin, whom he met at the age of eight.
-Unfortunately, he was challenged by her brother Julien to a duel after the wedding.
+Unfortunately, Bella Donna's brother Julien challenged Gambit to a duel after the wedding.
 In the duel, Gambit killed Julien, and he was exiled from the city, ending his romantic relationship with Bella Donna.